learnitmyway/learnitmyway/content/post/resources-for-every-developer.md

   title: "How to write a CV as a software developer", extras: "(CV included)"}
 ---

-Towards the beginning of my career, I consumed a lot of content on writing maintainable code, career tips and object orientated programming.
+In my career, I have consumed a lot of content on writing maintainable code, career tips, object orientated programming and DevOps.
 Some of the resources I have even revisited.
 This list contains the ones worth recommending.

 <!--more-->